iwankoTG/udacity/p05_CarND-Extended-Kalman-Filter/writeup_Extended_Karman_Filter.md

 [//]: # (Image References)

 [image1]: ./writeup/p05_rmse_data1.jpg "RMSE of data1"
-[image2]: ./writeup/p05_rmse_data2.png "RMSE of data2"
+[image2]: ./writeup/p05_rmse_data2.jpg "RMSE of data2"

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/748/view) individually and describe how I addressed each point in my implementation.

 ---
-### 1. Complete the codes provided in the src directory, and make sure it compiles properly
+### 1. Complete the codes provided in the src directory, and make sure it compiles properly.

 My project includes the following files in src directory:
 * main.cpp main file which connect simulator and kalman filter code